SchlossLab/Baxter_WildMice_AEM_2014/wild_mice.md

 oob.error <- (confusion[1, 2] + confusion[2, 1])/sum(confusion) * 100
 ```

 To further characterize the relationship between diet and the microbiota, we attempted to correlate the relative abundance of OTUs that were found in more than half of the samples with the relative abundance of dietary components that appeared in more than half of the samples.
-We were unable to detect any Spearman correlation coefficients that had a P-value below 0.001 (N=1).
+We were unable to detect any statistically significant Spearman correlation coefficients (N=0).
 Next, we used DMM models to identify clusters within the diet data.
 This approach identified two clusters (N=36, 51), which included a cluster of samples dominated by plant material (n=50) and a cluster of samples with a more diverse mixture of plants, arthropods, and fungi (n=37).
 When we used these clusters to test for an association within the community structure distance matrix between the microbiotas of the mice, we did not observe a significant effect of diet on community structure (AMOVA; P~θ~=0.51; P~W~=0.09).
 We then used the random forest algorithm to identify features in the microbiota that could distinguish the two dietary groups; however, the out of bag error rate was 39.1%, which indicates that it was unable to correctly classify the samples.
 As these analyses demonstrate, we were unable to find associations between specific members of the microbiota and the dietary contents of each sample.
 This confirms our observation that the weak association between the distances between the microbiota and diet structures was unlikely to be biologically relevant.

 ### A transient microbiota